Marvel in the near-paradise experience of diving in the Seychelles

-Best spots for diving in the Seychelles – when and where?
+Best time for diving in the Seychelles

-Diving is possible throughout the year in the Seychelles with average water temperatures around 29C during most months.
+Enjoy diving throughout the year in the Seychelles with average water temperatures around 29C during most months.
 The best months are March to May and then September to November.
 Visibility ranges from 8 to 30 metres.

-Seychelles diving in the Inner Islands
+Best spots for diving in the Seychelles - Inner Islands

 Seychelles diving on the Outer Islands